okta/odyssey/packages/docs/components/button.md

 <Description>

-We recommend pairing icon-only buttons with our Tooltip.
+We recommend pairing icon-only Buttons with our Tooltip.
 While this is not required, it will increase clarity for sighted users.

 </Description>